-Even if you aren’t lactose intolerant, you should avoid dairy when you have diarrhea and for 48 hours after so that the discomfort doesn’t worsen or come back.
+Even if you aren’t lactose intolerant, you should avoid dairy when you have diarrhea and for 48 hours after.
+A study published in the medical journal Paediatrics and Child Health concluded that avoiding dairy will help make sure that your discomfort doesn’t worsen or come back.

 The reason why you should avoid milk is that it requires lactase in order to be digested.
-The problem is that when you have diarrhea, or after, the lactase in your stomach decreased and this will increase your symptoms like gas, bloating and nausea.
+The problem is that when you have diarrhea, or after, the lactase in your stomach decreased and this will increase your symptoms like gas, bloating, nausea, and diarrhea.

-The only food that you can eat is yogurt.
+The only dairy product that you can eat is yogurt.
 Since it has a high amount of probiotics, it helps get rid of diarrhea.
-However, make sure that you are eating natural yogurt and avoiding the ones that have sugars.
+However, make sure that you are eating plain yogurt and avoiding the ones that have sugar.